databricks/databricks-sdk-py/docs/workspace/jobs/jobs.rst

           An optional set of email addresses that is notified when runs of this job begin or complete as well as when this job is deleted.
         :param environments: List[:class:`JobEnvironment`] (optional)
-          A list of task execution environment specifications that can be referenced by tasks of this job.
+          A list of task execution environment specifications that can be referenced by serverless tasks of this job.
+An environment is required to be present for serverless tasks.
+For serverless notebook tasks, the environment is accessible in the notebook environment panel.
+For other serverless tasks, the task environment is required to be specified using environment_key in the task settings.
         :param format: :class:`Format` (optional)
           Used to tell what is the format of the job.
 This field is ignored in Create/Update/Reset calls.
 When using the Jobs API 2.1 this value is always set to `"MULTI_TASK"`.